garg-aayush/Commands-Snippets-Installation/README.md

 # Commands-Snippets-Installation
 A guidebook for ML practitioners and developers, providing essential commands, installation guides, code snippets and tips.
+It contains:
+1. Installation guides
+2. Machine learning codes and snippets
+3. Essential commands

 ## Installation guides